 - Did it feel meaningful beyond momentary fun?

-A “no” is valuable data.
-It refines your hypothesis and points you to a closer-fitting path.
+A “no” is useful data.
+It refines your hypothesis and points you toward a closer fit.

-Purpose is a compass to guide daily choices, not a one-time event.
+Purpose is a compass, not a one-time event.
 Build momentum with small, consistent actions that align with your values.

 Example for someone whose purpose is empowering others through teaching: